What is BioIndividual Nutrition

 Most common food sensitivities are:

-They can cause: gastrointestinal symptoms such as gas, diarrhea, constipation, nausea, headaches, runny nose, pain, anxiety, and depression.
+They can cause: gastrointestinal symptoms such as gas, diarrhea, constipation, hyperactivity, nausea, headaches, runny nose, pain, anxiety, and depression.

 An elimination diet is a short-term process that helps you identify food sensitivities.